 Famed film legend, Omar Sharif narrates this 2008 thrilling epic fantasy starring Afif as the intense warlord.

-Currently, Vol. I of III is complete.
+Currently, Vol. I of my trilogy is complete.
 As of Jan.
-2019, I am over half-way through Vol. II.
-Edit, edit, edit, and hopefully publishing after the first of the year 2020.
+2021, I am over half-way through Vol. II.
+Edit, edit, edit, and hopefully publishing all three books in 2021.
 Coinciding this writing project with my authorized biography of Afif Ben Badra.
-Projected completion date for biography manuscript, Feb.
-2020.
+The projected completion date for the biography manuscript 2021.

 "London's natural gifts go way beyond her exceptional writing skills, due to her "Depth of Feeling," coupled synergistically with a Mind with above average REASONING ability.
 London can find "Meaning" in everything she explores.
 She is rare, with many abilities...
 Indeed."

 Executive Movie Producer at PRESTIGE ARTFILM ENTERPRISES, LLC